For on-campus and off-campus emergencies, call 911 for police, fire and medic dispatch.

 As part of its comprehensive approach to protecting the college community and preparing for any emergency, Davidson has in place emergency response and evacuation plans and emergency communication plans.

 Davidson's Emergency Response Plan establishes guidelines for campus-wide communication, service coordination and safety procedures in the event of emergencies and dangerous situations such as fires, bomb threats, severe weather situations, long-term power outages, hazardous material incidents, or any situation that could threaten lives or safety within the college community.

 Davidson communicates with faculty, staff, and students, parents and local media in a number of ways in the event of an emergency or dangerous situation.

 Emergency Notification (SSAFER)

-Davidson's Student, Staff, and Faculty Emergency Response system, SSAFER, uses a layered notification approach to alert students, faculty and staff to emergencies and provide safety instructions via text messages, emails, voice messages, and live spoken instructions.
+Davidson's Student, Staff, and Faculty Emergency Response system, SSAFER (login required, navigate to Personal Information Menu to update emergency information), uses a layered notification approach to alert students, faculty and staff, to emergencies and provide safety instructions via text messages, emails, voice messages, and live spoken instructions.

-The system enables the college to quickly inform faculty, staff and students of an emergency, such as an armed assailant on campus, chemical spill, tornado warning, and more.
-And, with so many ways to get the word out, the information will reach you whether or not you are on campus.
+The system enables the college to quickly inform faculty, staff, and students of an emergency, such as an armed assailant on campus, chemical spill, tornado warning, and more.

 Crime Alert (Timely Warning)